 During college, I was an active staff member of the American Chinese Civic Exchange and helped organise language camps in Nanjing (Jiangsu Province) in 2004 and Yueqing (Zhejiang Province) in 2005.
 Those trips taught me how to play guitar in front of a bonfire in 40 degree heat on regional television and how to weather a typhoon on the 2nd floor of a flooded guesthouse.

-After a brief stint writing ESL textbooks for Korean English-learners and a haphazardly-planned 3 week jaunt to Ireland and Latvia, Megan took the plunge and moved to China.
-She lived and worked as a teacher and cross-cultural consultant in Anji, a very small town on the outskirts of Zhejiang Province.
-During that time, she learned to eat hotpot, longxia and scorpions, sang in front of 4,000 students, made a cat costume from scratch, galloped a horse across the plains of Inner Mongolia, played the slots in Macau, rode a ship through the middle of the East China Sea at night, got lost (and drunk) in Hong Kong (several times) and accrued a rather large collection of fireworks videos.
+After a brief stint writing ESL textbooks for Korean English-learners and a haphazardly-planned 3 week jaunt to Ireland and Latvia, I took the plunge and moved to China.
+I lived and worked as a teacher and cross-cultural consultant in Anji, a very small town on the outskirts of Zhejiang Province.
+During that time, I learned to eat hotpot, longxia and scorpions, sang in front of 4,000 students, made a cat costume from scratch, galloped a horse across the plains of Inner Mongolia, played the slots in Macau, rode a ship through the middle of the East China Sea at night, got lost (and drunk) in Hong Kong (several times) and accrued a rather large collection of fireworks videos.

 My extensive background and travel experience over the years led me to begin writing and publishing freelance travel articles, many of them about China.
 My first full-length work, This Is China: A Guidebook for Teachers, Backpackers and Other Lunatics, and my second guidebook, Insiders’ Guide to El Paso (Globe Pequot Press) are both available on Amazon.com.